Partial wave analysis of the charmed baryon hadronic decay $\Lambda_c^+\to\Lambda\pi^+\pi^0$: Partial wave analysis

 Therefore, the nominal components are determined to be the $\rho(770)^+$, $\Sigma(1385)^+$, $\Sigma(1385)^0$, $\Sigma(1670)^+$, $\Sigma(1670)^0$, $\Sigma(1750)^+$, and $\Sigma(1750)^0$ states, as well as the $N\!R_{1^-}$ component, whose statistical significances are listed in Table~\ref{tab:nominal1}.
 The mass and width parameters of the $\rho(770)^+$, $\Sigma(1385)^+$, and $\Sigma(1385)^0$ states are fixed to the corresponding world average values~\cite{pdg}, while the resonance parameters of the other $\Sigma^*$ resonances are taken from the most recent measurements~\cite{recent}.
 Moreover, the $\Lambda$ decay asymmetry parameter $\alpha_{\Lambda}=0.732\pm0.014$~\cite{pdg,BESIII:2018cnd,Ireland:2019uja,bes3LmdRecent} is used, as discussed in Sec.~\ref{sec:asymmetry}.

 The constructed NLL of the nominal fit contains 38 floating parameters in total, consisting of magnitudes and phases of the total amplitudes (14) and partial wave amplitudes (24), whose fit results are listed in Table~\ref{tab:nominal1} and Table~\ref{tab:nominal2}.
 The fractions of the interference parts can be found in Table~\ref{tab:interference}.
-Projections of the fit results are shown in Figures~\ref{fig:nominal1} and \ref{fig:nominal2}.
+The Dalitz plot distributions of data and fit results are shown in Figure~\ref{fig:dalitz}, and other one-dimensional projections are shown in Figures~\ref{fig:nominal1} and \ref{fig:nominal2}.
 Using the FFs listed in Table~\ref{tab:nominal1} multiplied by the total three-body BF $\BR(\lcp\to\Lambda\pip\piz)=(7.1\pm 0.4)\%$~\cite{pdg,LcTagMode} and considering the intermediate BF $\BR(\Sigma(1385)\to\Lambda\pi)$, the absolute BFs of the involved resonances are obtained as listed in Table~\ref{tab:BF_alpha}.
 For the resonances $\rho(770)^+$ and $\Sigma(1385)$, further studies on the decay asymmetries and the relevant systematic uncertainties are performed, in order to better confront them with the theoretical calculations.